mdragon159/Learn-Unreal/README.md

 # Learn Unreal
 This repo aims to assist in the discoverability of Unreal Engine learning resources, covering everything from art to coding.
-Learning Unreal Engine alone as an indie or aspiring game developer can be extremely difficult.
-Hope this helps ease your journey somewhat and becomes a frequent place to both come back to as well as to occasionally help grow.
+Learning Unreal Engine alone as an indie or aspiring game developer can be extremely difficult and thus I hope this helps ease your journey somewhat.

 **Table of Contents**